Superloop NBN review

 • My Speed Boost feature to boost speed to next available tier

-As we mentioned earlier, Superloop has updated its advertised typical evening speed figure on its Ultrafast tier since we first published this review in early May 2023.
-The telco now advertises 600Mbps typical evening speeds, placing it in a much position within Australia's NBN landscape.
+As we mentioned earlier, Superloop has updated its advertised typical evening speed figure on its Ultrafast tier since we first published this review in early 2023.
+The telco now advertises 700Mbps typical evening speeds, placing it in a much higher position within Australia's NBN landscape.

-This is because only a small number of telcos either match it or better it, with Aussie Broadband, Optus and Origin also quoting 600Mbps, Souther Phone advertising 650Mbps and Telstra currently advertising the fastest speeds in Australia of 700Mbps.
-All other providers that support the Ultrafast tier either advertise speeds slower than Superloop, or have yet to collect enough customer data to formulate an average.
+This is because only one other telco matches these heightened speeds and that’s Telstra.
+Other telcos do come close though, with Aussie Broadband, Optus and Origin quoting 600Mbps and Southern Phone advertising 650Mbps.
+All other providers that support the Ultrafast tier either advertise speeds slower than Superloop, or have yet to collect enough customer data to calculate a better average.
 For us, this is a positive for the Australian-owned telco.

-Advertised speeds tell just half the story though.
-To find out what sort of speeds you can actually expect if you were to sign up, we can turn to data published by the Australian Competition and Consumer Commission (ACCC).
-The Australian consumer watchdog has included Superloop in its Measuring Broadband report, which was most recently published in April 2023 and which gives a good indication as to how well it performs in the real world.
+Advertised speeds are only one side of the coin though.
+If you want to find out what speeds you can reasonably expect if you were to sign up, it’s best to turn to data published by the ACCC.
+The ACCC has included Superloop in its quarterly Measuring Broadband report, most recently published in December 2023, which gives a good indication as to how well the telco performs in the real world.

-Superloop was found to deliver 99.2% of advertised plan speeds during all hours and 98.5% during the busy hours of 7pm–11pm.
-While some other providers were found to have performed better, including Optus, Launtel and even Exetel, which is owned by Superloop, the figures collected for Superloop are still incredibly positive.
+Superloop was found to deliver 98.2% of advertised plan speeds during all hours and 96.9% during the busy hours of 7pm–11pm.
+While four other providers were found to have performed at 100% or more, including Optus, Launtel and Exetel (which is owned by Superloop), the figures collected for Superloop are still overwhelmingly positive.

 They tell us that you are likely to receive a consistently reliable service, although do remember that Superloop’s advertised plan speeds during the busy evening hours are below the theoretical maximum, so you may indeed only get these marginally slower speeds, and not experience the full potential of the speed tier you’re on.